• Skip to primary navigation

 • Green beans

-Why not pin this recipe for garlic beef in oyster sauce to your pinterest board so you can make it later.
+Why not pin this recipe for garlic beef in oyster sauce to one of your Pinterest boards so you can find it easily?
 Just click the image below.

 Side on shot of a pan of beef in oystersauce with vegeetables.